HalfDemon/iscore-rails/README.md

 * If the user is one of red, green, blue, or white teams he or she will only be able to access that area of ISorE-rails.

-* On the Blue Team Users only see their teams items
+* On the Blue Team Users only see their teams items during the allowed time

 * Admins have access to all